Great Zasechnaya cherta

 Abatis is a military term for a field fortification made by cutting down trees.
-The line was built from the felled trees that were arranged as a barricade.
-It was also fortified by ditches and earth mounds, palisades, watch towers and natural features like lakes and swamps.
-The width of the abatis mounts up to several hundred meters.
+The line was built from the felled trees arranged as a barricade and fortified by ditches and earth mounds, palisades, watch towers and natural features like lakes and swamps.
+The width of the abatis totalled up to several hundred meters.
 In the most dangerous places the abatis was doubled, trebled etc., the gates and small wooden fortresses were created to check the passers.
-Peasants who lived nearby were forbidden to settle or cut wood in the area, but were obliged by authorities to spend part of their time supporting and renewing the fortifications.
-In the autumn, large areas of steppegrass beyond the line were burnt to deny raiders fodder.
+Peasants who lived nearby were forbidden to settle or cut wood in the area, but were required by authorities to spend part of their time supporting and renewing the fortifications.
+In the autumn, large areas of steppegrass beyond the line were burned to deny fodder to raiders.

 Stone and wooden kremlins of the towns were also included in the Great Abatis Line.
 Among these towns were: Serpukhov, Kolomna, Zaraysk, Tula, Ryazan, Belyov.
 Other fortresses in the line were smaller ostrogs.